Irvin Hall, 260

 B.A., Vassar College

 Originally from New York, Professor Hegarty has lived, worked or studied in Spain, France, Germany, Mexico and Argentina.
-Her research focuses on the aesthetics and politics of film in Latin America, specifically Mexico.
+At Miami she has led student trips to Antigua, Guatemala and Cartagena, Colombia.
+Her research focuses on the intersection of aesthetics, politics, culture and industry in Latin American film, specifically Mexican film, and on the transnational exchange between Latin America and Hollywood.

 "The King of His Temple and the Department Store Princess: The Youth Protagonist after La Onda."
-Forthcoming in Revista de Literatura Mexicana Contemporánea.
+Revista de Literatura Mexicana Contemporánea.
 Vol. 55 (2013).

 “From Chinas Poblanas to Silk Stockings: The Symbology of the Female